Installation

 Free on the App Store and Google Play.
 Installed while the electrician finishes up.

-Connect your Panel to Wi-Fi
+Connect your panel to Wi-Fi

 One-tap pairing from the app.
 Your panel cross-checks identity with your electrician's commissioning key for security.